sunaku/tork/README.markdown

     require 'tork/config/coverage'

 This configuration helper prints a coverage report at the end of your log file in YAML format.
-The report contains the C0 code coverage percentage (grade) and the line numbers of source lines that were not exercised (holes) for all evaluated Ruby files that exist in or beneath the current working directory.
+The report is a hash containing the following information per each loaded Ruby file that exist in or beneath the current working directory:

+  * :grade - percentage of C0 code coverage for source lines of code
+  * :nsloc - total number of source lines of code in the file
+  * :holes - line numbers of source lines that were not covered

 ### [Ruby on Rails]